How to look for records of... Prime Minister’s Office records

 Many Prime Minister’s Office records have been catalogued by subject, and some have been digitised, for example:

-- Sir Anthony Eden’s papers in FO 954
+- Sir Anthony Eden’s private office papers in FO 954

 However, in some cases the descriptions of files in our catalogue are very brief or general (such as ‘Various’).
 Experiment with a variety of keywords, or browse our catalogue within the PREM department to learn more about how the records are arranged.